What is a Fare Basis Code In Flights?

-A fare basis code is that tells airline staff what contract applies to your ticket.
+A fare basis code for a flight is normally a lettter that tells the airline staff what contract applies to your ticket.

 photo from point of view of person looking at their legs with lugging at their feet